okuuva/segway-rmp-controller/README.md

 been proven to be working, other distributions are probably fine too but no automatic installation scripts are provided.
 Windows and macOS are not tested nor supported.

+## Dependencies
+The only non-standard module dependency is PySerial, which can be installed with pip:

+`pip install PySerial`

+Some of the school project specific stuff also require Chromium web browser and xdotool, but they are not required for the control script to run.

 ## Setup
 1. Connect Lawicel CANUSB adapter to your Segway RMP platform per instructions on Segway RMP Interface Guide